Do You Really Need a Bone Graft for Dental Implants?

 A bone graft is essentially a bone transplant where new bone material is brought into another part of the body.

-For dental implants, bone grafts refer to the transplant of new bone material into your jaw.
+Dental implants bone grafts procedure refer to the transplant of new bone material into your jaw.
 This new bone material can come from your own body or be made from synthetic material.

 The main purpose of a bone graft for dental implants is to strengthen your jaw so it can support your new dental implants.